Joseph R. Matthews started General Models Corp. (GMC) in 1943 in Wheaton, Il. Matthews had just

 The Mac was an operating hand car sold by General Models Corp. that cost

 forward.
+It was made of die-cast Zamac and featured an operating headlight.
 Another similar item by GMC was the small $5.95

 Elec-Traction Street car.
 It came in 2 variations for 'O' or 'S' gauge track.
-Both of these
+It was made of two color plastic - red roof with

-operating powered units required a push to get started.
+operating powered units came ready-to-run but required a push to get started.
 These products were acquired when GMC purchased

 the inventory of EMCO Products of New York.